godot::register

 §Class renaming

 You may want to have structs with the same name.
 With Rust, this is allowed using mod.
-However in GDScript, there are no modules, namespaces, or any such disambiguation.
+However, in GDScript there are no modules, namespaces, or any such disambiguation.
 Therefore, you need to change the names before they can get to Godot.
 You can use the rename key while defining your GodotClass for this.

 mod animal {